DHTMLX/scheduler-docs/data/pdf_v4.md

 ## Triggering the export

 To export scheduler data to PDF, you just need to add on the page a button, which will call the **toPDF()** method.
-The parameter of the **toPDF()** method is the url of the script, which has been installed previously:
+The parameter of the **toPDF()** method is the URL of the script, which has been installed previously:

 ~~~js